sturzl/RobotButler/README.md

 # RobotButler
-Robotic arm that serves various drinks
+Robotic arm that serves various drinks.
+Made by Yaro Shtyha and the Detroit Autonomous Vehicle Group for a recuirtment event at Wayne State University in February 2019.

 # Python libraries for inverse kinematics